Cornwall Council does not have a duty to provide free transport for young people aged 16 and 19. Instead, we offer a subsidised transport scheme.

 - Summer Term - £125

-You may wish to apply for support through the 16‐19 Bursary Fund to help make this contribution.
-The 16-19 Bursary Fund is not managed by Cornwall Council and applications for support should be made for via the school/college.
+You may wish to apply for support through the 16‐19 Bursary Fund to help you make this contribution.
+The 16-19 Bursary Fund is not managed by Cornwall Council.
+Please apply via your school/college.

-- have an Education, Health and Care Plan
+Young People With Education, Health and Care Plans

 Most issues can be resolved online, it's the quickest and most convenient way to get help.